tsubedy/final_project/README.md

 ## Data Processing:

-Data extraction is perormed using data API from the CDC website <https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36>.
+Data extraction is performed using data API from the CDC website <https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36>.
 The data obatined in JSON format are then converted into Pandas DataFrame in Jupyter Notebook using Python codes.
 A new dataframe is created usign only necessary variables.
 The small sized dataset is then exported to MongoDB Altas for web hosting and in order to utilizing later for the web application.

 Using Pandas dataframe, the dataset is then pulled from MongoDB server for preprocessing and analysis.